gpertea/stringtie/README.md

 -a minimum anchor length for junctions (default: 10) -j minimum junction coverage (default: 1)
 -t disable trimming of predicted transcripts based on coverage (default: coverage trimming is enabled)
--c minimum reads per bp coverage to consider for transcript assembly (default: 2.5) -s coverage saturation threshold; further read alignments will be ignored in a region where a local coverage depth of <maxcov>
+-c minimum reads per bp coverage to consider for transcript assembly (default: 2.5) -v verbose (log bundle processing details)
-is reached (default: 1,000,000);
--v verbose (log bundle processing details)
 -g gap between read mappings triggering a new bundle (default: 50) -C output file with reference transcripts that are covered by reads -M fraction of bundle allowed to be covered by multi-hit reads (default:0.95) -p number of threads (CPUs) to use (default: 1)
+-A gene abundance estimation output file
 -B enable output of Ballgown table files which will be created in the same directory as the output GTF (requires -G, -o recommended) -b enable output of Ballgown table files but these files will be created under the directory path given as <dir_path>
--e only estimates the abundance of given reference transcripts (requires -G)
+-e only estimates the abundance of given reference transcripts (requires -G) -x do not assemble any transcripts on the given reference sequence(s)
 ```

 ##Input files